UTexas

 Who is eligible What is exempted Where to apply

 International students establishing domicile in Texas and meeting residency requirements.Nonresident portion of tuition.
-The student is responsible for payment of resident tuition.The University of Texas at Austin, Office of Admissions/GIAC, PO Box 7608, Austin TX 78713-7608; https://admissions.utexas.edu/apply/frequently-asked-questions/#texasresidency
+The student is responsible for payment of resident tuition.The University of Texas at Austin, Office of Admissions/OGA, PO Box 7608, Austin TX 78713-7608; https://admissions.utexas.edu/apply/frequently-asked-questions/#texasresidency

 Waiver for Mexican Citizens with Financial Need